 Without enough myelin, it is difficult for the nerves to transmit and receive signals properly.

-MS randomly affects nerves in the brain, spinal cord, and eyes.
-It can cause a wide range of unpredictable physical, mental, and emotional symptoms that vary from person to person.
+MS affects nerves in the brain, spinal cord, and eyes.
+It can cause unpredictable physical, mental, and emotional symptoms that vary from person to person.

-This article will discuss some of the most common symptoms of MS and explain why females might experience symptoms somewhat differently from males.
-It will also cover diagnosis and treatment.
+Read on to learn about the most common symptoms of MS, diagnosis, treatment, and why females might experience symptoms somewhat differently from males.

 A note about sex and gender